-January.
+First Day of Winter.
 Cold Weather.
 Cold and Flu Season.
 All great reasons to repost this one about the Pink Adobe with the recipe for Gypsy Stew.
-With all the chicken, garlic and onions in this recipe (not to mention the four cups of green chile), this on is sure to cure all your wintertime blues!
+With all the chicken, garlic and onions in this recipe (not to mention the four cups of green chile), this one is sure to cure all your wintertime blues!

 Originally from 12/22/09